jqno/jqno.github.io/_posts/2015-06-11-foobal-moneyball.md

 - foobal
 - statistics
 ---
 Ever since [Moneyball](http://www.imdb.com/title/tt1210166/) came out, winning at sports using statistics has become more and more mainstream.
-As I've [blogged before]({{ pctagurl('foobal') }}), I have also been getting in on some of that action: I've been competing in my family's soccer match betting game, where we guess the results of NAC Breda, our favourite team.
+As I've [blogged before](/tags/#foobal), I have also been getting in on some of that action: I've been competing in my family's soccer match betting game, where we guess the results of NAC Breda, our favourite team.
 But instead of predicting the outcomes myself, I'm using [Foobal](https://github.com/jqno/foobal), a little Scala program that I've written for this very purpose.

 And, like the [Oakland A's](http://www.amazon.com/Moneyball-The-Winning-Unfair-Game/dp/0393324818), [FC Midtjylland](https://decorrespondent.nl/2607/How-data-not-humans-run-this-Danish-football-club/230219386155-d2948861) and [Brentford FC](http://www.theguardian.com/football/2015/jun/04/brentford-head-coach-marinus-dijkhuizen), this has not been without success: I won this year's pool!
 And by quite some margin, too.
 Here's the trophy: